What was the scope of their involvement?

 How did you come to work with Visceral?

-How much have you invested with Visceral?
+How much have you invested with them?

-What is the status of this engagement?
+What is the status of the engagement?

 We started working together around 2014 and the collaboration is ongoing.